 If they do want a story, talk about how you used your leadership ability to make a past project a success.
 What was the final result?
 Did you help your company make money or save money?
 Did you win an award in school? etc. Talk about real, measurable results.

-I’m going to give you a few great phrases and ways you can describe your style of leading.
-These will all sound good.
+Now that you know the 3 steps to answer, “what is your leadership style,” I’m going to give you a few word-for-word examples and phrases you can use to describe your style of leading.

 Ask people who know you!
 Ask your parents, friends, other family, classmates, etc. People you’ve been on sports teams with, on class projects with, or worked with.